When Technology Becomes a Weapon: The Ethical Dilemmas and Regulatory Challenges in the Global Crackdown on "Digital Undressing"

 The crisis raises a fundamental question: How should the boundaries of responsibility be defined when a technology platform provides both content distribution tools and content generation tools?

-This "tool + distribution" combination amplifies the harm.
-Labour MP Jess Asato personally experienced this double blow: "One bikini photo I received was freshly created and included the instructions given.
-So, yes, absolutely the perpetrator.
-Most of the images I received had no identifiers of their production source."
+This tool + distribution combination model amplifies the harm.
+Labour MP Jess Asato personally experienced this double blow: A bikini photo I received was freshly made and included instructions for ChatGPT.
+So, yes, ChatGPT is definitely the violator.
+Most of the images I received had no identification of their production source.

 The widespread adoption of such infrastructure makes it exceptionally difficult to curb technology-facilitated gender-based violence.
 Even if major platforms strengthen their controls, alternative tools and forums quickly emerge, creating an ecosystem that is challenging to eradicate completely.